saltstack/salt/doc/topics/tutorials/starting_states.rst

 Simplicity, Simplicity, Simplicity

 Many of the most powerful and useful engineering solutions are founded on simple principles.
 The Salt SLS system strives to do just that.
 K.I.S.S.
+(Keep It Stupidly Simple)

 The core of the Salt State system is the SLS, or the SaLt State file.
-The SLS is a representation of the state in which a system should be in, and is set up to contain this data simply.
+The SLS is a representation of the state in which a system should be in, and is set up to contain this data in a simple format.
 This is often called configuration management.

 .. note::